sudddy/Just-Copy/README.md

 3. Copy Selected Links

-#Developed by Suddy.
+#Developed by Sudharsan.
-#Design by Narashiman Ramani
+#Design by Lakshmi Narasimhan